Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/your-first-html-page/_index.md

 - Any tag you open should get closed
 - Your index.html file should meet ALL of the requirements described
 - You should be able to open your index.html file in a browser and it should behave sensibly
 - Make use of an online HTML validator to check your own work.
-Here is a validator: https://validator.w3.org/ and [here[(https://www.youtube.com/watch?v=XXecps3jEVw) is a video to show you how to make use of the validator.
+Here is a validator: https://validator.w3.org/ and [here](https://www.youtube.com/watch?v=XXecps3jEVw) is a video showing you how to use the validator.

 ### Check yourself!